pclaesen/blockchain-developer-bootcamp-final-project/README.md

 #How to use this dapp?

-0. When testing the contract deployed on Rinkeby, the bank 'HSBC' will already be added.
-Business ... for the sake of simplicity of this final project, the contract owner also has the role of government
+0. This dapp can only be fully tested when deploying the contract to your localhost, use Ganache GUI or CLI for this.
+1. Clone this repo and run `npm install` to install all dependencies.
-1. Install Metamask
+2. Install Metamask and log in
-2. Choose the role of business, confirm your bank account and company number and submit the records/sign the transaction
+3. Launch a new workspace on Ganache.
+4. Make sure to check if Ganache runs on port 8545.
+If it runs on another port (7545 for example), modify your `truffle-config.js` like so:
+`development: {
+     host: "127.0.0.1",     // Localhost (default: none)
+     port: 7545,            // Standard Ethereum port (default: none)
+     network_id: "*",       // Any network (default: none)
+    },`
+5. Copy the private key of the first 3 accounts and import these 3 accounts in Metamask ([Click here for instructions](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account)).
+For ease of use, you should rename the 3 imported accounts like so:
+ - a.
+Owner/government
+ - b.
+HSBC
+ - c.
+ConsenSys

+6. Cd into the `fraudbattle` folder and run `npm start`.
+7. Go to the new tab that was just opened, and
-3. Wait for the transaction to complete
+6. Wait for the transaction to complete
 4. You can now query the on-chain records for the company records you submitted.
 There will be 3 valid signatures for these records, and the dapp will return these valid records.